 Applicants who have previously applied to Berkeley must also submit new test scores that meet the current minimum requirement from one of the standardized tests.
 Official TOEFL score reports must be sent directly from Educational Test Services (ETS).
 The institution code for Berkeley is 4833 for Graduate Organizations.
 Official IELTS score reports must be sent electronically from the testing center to University of California, Berkeley, Graduate Division, Sproul Hall, Rm 318 MC 5900, Berkeley, CA 94720.
 TOEFL and IELTS score reports are only valid for two years prior to beginning the graduate program at UC Berkeley.
 Note: score reports can not expire before the month of June.

 Admission to the Program

 The program requires a statement of purpose, a personal statement, and critical writing samples (Spanish, Portuguese, or English).
-Writing samples should be in the form of thesis or research paper on a topic relevant to the fields of Romance and/or Hispanic languages and literature (about 10-15 pages).
+Writing samples should be in the form of a thesis or research paper on a topic relevant to the fields of Romance and/or Hispanic Languages, Literature, or Linguistics (about 10-15 pages).